What it was like inside Microsoft during the worst cyberattack in history

 Many customers also share their Defender data with us, which provides an ongoing picture of where specific malware is installed.
 Within 48 hours we created a map of the world that lit up every location where SolarWinds’ Orion program had been updated with the malware.
 The map revealed the broad vulnerability around the world and especially in the United States.

-The teams at FireEye and Microsoft worked a bit like 21-century counterparts to Sherlock Holmes.
+The teams at FireEye and Microsoft worked a bit like 21st-century counterparts to Sherlock Holmes.
 Each day they added digital clues that could be used to uncover Yttrium’s trail.
 And with each step they took, they picked up more information to uncover Yttrium’s bad acts and how we might thwart them.

 Each evening, John Lambert, MSTIC’s leader, reported on the day’s findings.
 As he explained, the defensive response to a successful cyberattack always needs to answer two initial questions: How did the attacker gain entry, and what network credentials did the attacker obtain?
 Until we had the answers to both questions, there was no way we could push the attackers out of the affected networks.